betamore/fewd/slides/unit4.md

 ???

-Class selectors are your friend.
-They are probably the most useful and versatile selectors out there.
-In part because they are well supported in all browsers.
-In part because you can add multiple classes (just separated by a space) on HTML elements.
-In part because there are JavaScript things you can do specifically for manipulating classes.
+Class selectors are your friend and are probably the most useful and versatile selectors available to us.
+They are well supported in all browsers, and you can add multiple classes to a given HTML element (separated by a space).
+There are also some cool JavaScript things we can do specifically with manipulating classes.

 ---
 name: css-tag-selector